 The Apple Focus feature works by using on-device intelligence to suggest a Focus - like Working - based on a user's context, such as working hours for example.
-The feature will then suggest people and apps that are allowed to notify you when a Focus has been set.
+The feature then suggests people and apps that are allowed to notify you when a Focus has been set.

-You'll also be able to create a custom Focus though, and for each Focus, you'll be able to create Home Screen pages with apps and widgets that apply to the respective Focus you have chosen and only display relevant apps to reduce temptation.
+You'll can also create a custom Focus though, and for each Focus, you can create Home Screen pages with apps and widgets that apply to the respective Focus you have chosen and only display relevant apps to reduce temptation.

 When a Focus is blocking notifications, Messages will display the status to users who contact you, showing that you are unavailable at the moment.
 Contacts will be able to reply with urgent if they want a message to get through though, similar to how Do Not Disturb when Driving kicks in.

 Once a Focus is set on one of your Apple devices, it will be set across all your Apple devices.

 How to set up the Apple Focus feature

 To set up Focus on your iPhone and iPad, follow the steps below:

 - Make sure your device is running iOS 15 or iPadOS 15.